Serena-Dong/vite-boolflix/README.md

 ## 📜 Description
 Boolflix is a small single-page application, visually inspired by Netflix, which utilizes The Movie DB's REST APIs to display movie and TV series information on screen, starting from a search key.
-The project was created during the Boolean Boothcamp,

 ## 🛠️ Technologies Used